 After 6 weeks, James' physician confirmed that his fracture had healed enough to allow his cast to be removed.
 James was given a walking boot, and referred to outpatient physical therapy.

 James' outpatient physical therapist taught him how to put some weight on his right ankle, while still using his crutches to walk.
 He also taught him range-of-motion exercises to improve his ability to bend his ankle.
-He used gentle hands-on therapy to move James' ankle and foot; and massage to reduce swelling, and improve flexibility and range of motion.
+He used gentle hands-on therapy to move James' ankle and foot; to reduce swelling, and improve flexibility and range of motion.
 They reviewed how to control swelling with the use of ice, compression with an elastic ankle wrap, and elevation to be applied periodically throughout the day.